ginstrom/phaser-game/backend/backend_docs/revision_history.md

 # Revision History

+## 2024-03-14 - PostgreSQL Database Setup
+- Added PostgreSQL service to docker-compose.yml
+- Updated Django settings to use PostgreSQL
+- Created and applied initial migrations
+- Fixed port conflict by using port 5433 for PostgreSQL

 ## 2024-03-14 - Initial Backend Setup
 - Created Django project structure with docker configuration
 - Set up docker-compose with backend and backend-shell services